 A simple way to create an awning is by placing an instant canopy against the door of your tent.

 #5.
-Have An Extra Rain-Free Area
+Have An Extra Rain-Free Area – Camping in the Rain

 You’re going to want a communal area to hang out while having the room to stretch and breathe.
-You can create one by adding a tarp setup near your tent, somewhat like the awning in the video above.
+You can create one by adding a tarp setup near your tent, somewhat like the awning in the video below.

 Lay down a groundsheet, and set up a tarp over it.
 Ensure no rain can get under the tarp, and you’ll have a nice area to hang out under.
 Make sure you suspend it high enough for you to sit under comfortably!